API Reference

 section – The config file section to load settings from.

-__call__(path: Path, settings_cls: type, options: Tuple[OptionInfo, ...])
-Dict[str, Any | Dict[str, Any | SettingsDict]][source]#
+__call__(path: Path, settings_cls: type, options: tuple[OptionInfo, ...]) dict[str, Any | dict[str, Any | SettingsDict]][source]

 Load settings from a TOML file and return them as a dict.